Protecting your hair during summer

 Swimming at the pool

-- Try not to wash your hair before you spend the day at the pool because you are stripping off precious natural oils that protect your hair from the harsh chemical of a swimming pool.
+- Try not to wash your hair before you spend the day at the pool, because you could be stripping off precious natural oils that protect your hair from the harsh chemical of a chlorinated swimming pool.

--Find a clarifying shampoo with the chemical ethylene tetra-acetic acid to prevent the negative effects of Chlorine on the hair. another option you can use is 1/4 c apple cider vinegar + 2 c of water to help with discoloration and shine .
+-Find a clarifying shampoo or swimmers shampoo by Malibu-C. Another option you can use is 1/4 c apple cider vinegar + 2 c of water to help with discoloration and shine .

 -Condition your hair with a Moisturizing conditioner from the middle to the ends and comb through.
 Let that sit for 5-10 mins to ensure healthy locks.

 -Hats!
 Wear a hat not only to protect your hair color but also your scalp...
 It's really no fun having a peeling red scalp.